Toggle: English / Spanish

 Bruton's agammaglobulinemia; X-linked agammaglobulinemia

-As a result, the body makes very little (if any) immunoglobulins in the bloodstream.
+As a result, the body makes very little (if any) immunoglobulins.
 Immunoglobulins play a major role in the immune response, which protects against illness and infection.

-Persons with agammaglobulinemia repeatedly develop infections, especially bacterial infections such as Hemophilus influenzae, pneumococci (Streptococcus pneumoniae), and staphylococci.
+Persons with agammaglobulinemia develop infections again and again.
+Common infections include ones that are due to bacteria such as Haemophilus influenzae, pneumococci (Streptococcus pneumoniae), and staphylococci.
 Common sites of infection include:

 Agammaglobulinemia is inherited, which means other people in your family may have the condition.